 The cleaning products the College utilizes are Green Seal and/or Green Guard certified.
-Custodial Services uses the most effective materials to maintain a sanitary environment to students, faculty, and staff; utilizing reusable mops, microfiber rags and micro-fiber dust mops.
+Custodial Services uses the most effective materials to maintain a sanitary environment for students, faculty, and staff, utilizing reusable mops, microfiber rags, and microfiber dust mops.
 Automatic dispensing units for cleaning solutions are located in each custodial closet, dispensing the recommended ratio of product to water.
 The College uses paper towels with 40% recycled and post-consumer recycled fiber content, toilet seat covers that are Green Sealed certified, and toilet paper with 100% recycled fibers and a minimum of 25% post-consumer fibers and EPA compliant.
-The trash and recycling bags are biodegradable Green Sealed certified as well.
+The trash and recycling bags are biodegradable and Green Sealed certified as well.

 Facilities Management is pleased to announce we have converted grassy areas to drought-resistant landscaping.
 Currently, the only grassy areas that remain at the North Las Vegas campus are in relation to the Early Childhood Education program and the South entrance.
 At the Charleston campus the Veterinary Technician examination area for large animals, the Palm Court area, and the Early Childhood Education program are utilizing water-conscious grassy areas.
 The Henderson campus has a grassy knoll area at the new Student Union which has been created with smart irrigation technology, and the women’s softball field installed artificial turf to reduce grass maintenance.